Jun 14, 2021

 Since you deal solely with your insurer, the claims process is quicker and you are paid out for losses almost immediately.
 There is also no need to go to court and sue the at-fault drivers for compensation, saving you time and the hassle of court proceedings.

 What Is No-Fault Insurance?

-No-fault insurance (also known as the Ontario Motorist Protection Plan) is a system outlining how claims are handled for car insurance by insurers, and simplifies the claims process for drivers involved in a collision.
+No-fault insurance (also known as the Ontario Motorist Protection Plan) is a system outlining how claims are handled by insurers, and simplifies the claims process for drivers involved in a collision.
 No-fault means that, regardless of who is at-fault for an accident, each driver’s insurer will handle their claim.

 Why Was No-Fault Introduced?